 from concurrent.futures import ThreadPoolExecutor, as_completed

-def fetch_property_details(property_id):
+def fetch_resource_details(resource_id):

-return api.get(f'/properties/{property_id}')
+return api.get(f'/resources/{resource_id}')

-property_ids = [...] # 100 IDs
+resource_ids = [...] # 100 IDs

 # Limit concurrency to respect rate limits